 Traffic Film Removal with Fiber Lasers

-Traffic film is a problem of the modern age, where pollution from vehicles and the roads are creating a layer of dirt and filth, which deposits itself on all manner of objects.
-Fiber lasers are a proven way of cleaning off traffic film using ablation methods.
+Traffic film is a problem of the modern age, where pollution from vehicles and the roads are creating a layer of dirt and filth, which deposits itself in all manner of objects.
+Fiber lasers are a proven way of cleaning off traffic grime and dirt using ablation methods.
 We go on to discuss this in our latest application insight.

 What is traffic film?